ultraq/thymeleaf-layout-dialect/README.md

 A dialect for Thymeleaf that allows you to use layout/decorator templates to style your content, as well as pass entire fragment elements to included pages, all to help improve code reuse.
-If you've ever used SiteMesh or JSF with Facelets, then the concepts of this library will be very familiar to you.
+If you've ever used SiteMesh for your JSPs, or Facelets with JSFs, then the concepts of this library will be very familiar to you.

  - Current version: 1.3.0-SNAPSHOT
  - Released: ?? ???
 2015